Best Whale Watching Hermanus on the Queen Of The SA Whale Watching Fleet

 The Ivanhoe is a 42 ft. catamaran, which was specifically designed and custom-built for whale watching.
-Our extensive experience gained from over 6000 close encounters with our majestic whales was our inspiration for the design of the Ivanhoe.
-The most experienced whale skipper in South Africa specifically designed the “Ivanhoe” to provide an exceptionally safe and stable vessel from which to view whales.
+Our extensive experience gained from over 8000 close encounters with our majestic southern right whales was our inspiration for the design of the Ivanhoe.
+The most experienced whale skipper in South Africa specifically designed the “Ivanhoe” to provide an exceptionally safe and stable vessel from which to view hermanus whales.

-We conform to the highest safety standard and The South African Maritime Safety Authority surveys the Ivanhoe annually.
+We conform and use the highest safety standard life jackets as issued by SAMSA and The South African Maritime Safety Authority surveys the Ivanhoe annually.

 Southern Right Whale Facts